How to Avoid Setting your Team up for Failure

 Lead by example

-- Don’t be afraid to ask for feedback from your peers to gain insight into your blindspots – The Crew Coach offers coaching around this as we know it can be quite confronting to do.
+- Don’t be afraid to ask for feedback from your peers to gain insight into your blindspots – The Crew Coach offers coaching around this in our membership program as we know it can be quite confronting to do.

 - Acknowledge your mistakes – by acknowledging your mistakes you are actually gaining respect as a leader – it teaches your team members to rather be the bigger person and take ownership for your mistakes rather than blaming others.